 Foucher

-Today, pop in for their hot chocolate (chocolat chaud), either to sit in at the small salon at the back of the shop or to take away.
-Personally, we adore the sesame praline chocolates, mendiants, candied chestnuts (marron glacés) steeped in Madagascan vanilla, or chocolate-covered cherries which have been macerated for months in liqueur.
+Pop in for their hot chocolate (chocolat chaud), either to sit in at the small salon or take away.
+Try the sesame praline chocolates, mendiants, candied chestnuts (marron glacés) steeped in Madagascan vanilla, or chocolate-covered cherries which have been macerated for months in liqueur.

 Chocolat Foucher, 134 rue du Bac, 75007 Paris